IUS-CS/project-dsavy/doc/sprint1.md

   ### Actionable Commitments

-  * Group needs to decide on library to use in animation of the data structures
+  * As a team, we need to decide on the library to use for the animation of the data structures
-  * Group should continue to think of which data structures and algorithms to include
+  * As a team, we will continue to think of which data structures and algorithms to incorporate

   ## Planning